 Table 1.
-Australian Universities that Offer Scholarships that Cover the Entire Cost of for a Full Fee-Paying Degree in 2018 , , , List of Figures Figure 1.
-National Map of People Seeking Asylum Stu Paying/Fee-Waiver Scholarship in 2018
+Australian Universities that Offer Scholarships that Cover the Entire Cost of Tuitio for a Full Fee-Paying Degree in 20181 List of Figures Figure 1.
+National Map of People Seeking Asylum Studying at University on a Full Fee-Paying/Fee-Waiver Scholarship in 2018 12